 Focus on the ultimate goal

 You need to set your content marketing goal at the very first.
-It could be brand awareness, social sharing and engagement or lead generation and in-store sales.
+It could be brand awareness, social sharing, and engagement or lead generation, and in-store sales.

-Map out your buyer persona
+Map out your customer persona

 - What interests them?

 - What are their passionate about?

 - How can you help them give a good experience or lead a better lifestyle?